Articles

 We’re planning a holiday.
 We’ll probably go to the sea.

 Being a doctor must be difficult.
-The doctor I saw yesterday was very kind.
+The doctor I saw yesterday

 I must buy some sugar.
 The sugar bowl is empty.